-[UPDATE: The link doesn't work anymore, here's google's cache of the page.]
+[UPDATE: The link doesn't work anymore, here's an archive, full quote below.]

 KCET's Life & Times did a report a while back featuring California State Assemblyman Gil Cedillo, who created a bill to give driver's licenses to illegal aliens.
 "For public safety."
 Yeah, right.